America: Born Bankrupt

 The new-born United States had, for all practical purposes, no economy.
 We were pre-industrial when European countries were well into the modern industrial period.
 We had no factories.
 We had no national bank, currency, credit, courts, laws or central government.
-Our only thriving industry were slaves.
+Our only thriving industries were rum and slaves.

 Although there was an abolitionist movement, it was tiny, more sentimental than real.

-North and south, slaves made people rich.
-Not the slaves, of course, but other people.
+North and south, slaves made their owners rich.
 North and south, fortunes were made selling human beings, then profiting from their labor.
-When it came time to write the Constitution, to turn a bunch of individual colonies into one country, the Devil’s compromise was needed.
-Abolishing slavery would doom any attempt to pass the constitution … so slavery became law and the groundwork was laid for the bloodiest war America would ever fight.
+When it came time to write the Constitution and transform a bunch of individual colonies into one country, the Devil’s compromise was needed.
+Abolishing slavery would doom any attempt to pass the constitution … so slavery became law.
+The groundwork was laid for the bloodiest war America would ever fight.

 It would twist and distort American history, shape our politics, society, culture, and social alignments.
 Its legacy remains with us today and probably always will.